 A great way to add Christmas cheer to your bathroom is to apply the same basic rules that we’ve been applying all over the house.

-So we know in a smaller home, there isn’t a lot of room to add some “extras.”
+We know in a smaller home, there isn’t a lot of room to add some “extras.”

-But you can change out things that you use on a daily basis to make them look more festive.
+However, you can change out things that you use on a daily basis to make them look more festive.
 In this case, if you have a bathroom window, then change out the curtains to a green and red plaid set to make them look more festive.

 Or you could change out your shower curtain, hand towels, bathroom trash can, or toothbrush holder to items that look more festive.
 The great news is, you won’t use this stuff for more than a month or two so when you buy it, it should last for quite a few years if stored properly and taken care of.